 These access tokens allow reading and writing to the database as you, with your user ID.
 It allows the same access to the data as you have when you log in.
 You should treat this token as if it's your password.
 Don't hand out your token or share it with anyone.
 If a colleague, another developer or someone else needs a token, they should generate one themselves - with their own identity and permissions.

-If you ever need to disable a token, you can revoke them from here.
+If you ever need to disable a token, you can revoke it from here.

 Entity